Festivals

 Where is it?
 Dreamland, Margate

 Who’s playing?
 With festival’s long-awaited return after its unceremonious lockdown disappearance, the line-up honours the festival’s early days with RUDIM3NTAL, Groove Armada, Scissor Sisters, Friendly Fires, and 4am Kru all set to play.
-Plus, more acts to be announced.
+Plus, also on the line-up are Jayda G, DJ EZ, Horse Meat Disco and Girls Don’t Sync.

 Don’t be surprised if you see: Nostalgic fans with old Lovebox memorabilia ecstatic that the beloved festival is finally back.